-Design Professional: Buildings with a footprint greater than 4,000 sq. ft. require design by a licensed design professional (architect or engineer) even if the area of the building being remodeled is not 4,000 sq. ft.
+- Buildings with a footprint greater than 4,000 sq. ft require design by a licensed design professional (architect or engineer) even if the area of the building being remodeled is not 4,000 sq. ft

-- Replacement or repair of siding not required to be fire resistive.
+- Replacement or repair of siding not required to be fire resistant.

 - Retrofitted insulation.

 - Non-habitable one-story detached accessory structures less than 200 sq. ft. with a maximum 10 ft. wall height measured from the finished floor level to the top of the top plate.
 (Planning Department to determine whether required setbacks apply)

 - Fences not over 7 ft. tall.
 (Check with the Planning Department for zoning restrictions on height and location)

 - Retaining walls that do not support a regulated building or retain material which could impact a regulated building. (permitting may be required by the Planning or Engineering Departments)

 - Concrete sidewalks, slabs, platforms, driveways. (permitting may be required by the Planning or Engineering Departments)